FazEngineer/time-tracker-testing/Notes.md

 When the user deletes the session
 Then the session is not displayed

-User story 4: As a user, I want to be able to search for a specific session so that I will be able to find the session I am looking for on the View Saved Sessions page
+**User story 4**: As a user, I want to be able to search for a specific session so that I will be able to find the session I am looking for on the View Saved Sessions page

 Scenario 4: Searching for an known session by name